evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_GTX_4MOTION/_index.md

 ## User interface and control

-Two different screen setups are available on the Volkswagen ID.4 GTX 4MOTION.

-The standard layout has the following configuration.
+Volkswagen ID.4 GTX 4MOTION has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen on the steering column  is 5 inches large.
-The touch screen on the dashboard's center  is 10 inches large.
+The touch screen on the dashboard's center  is 12,9 inches large.

-The optional  layout has the following configuration.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen on the steering column  is 5 inches large.
-The touch screen on the dashboard's center  is 12 inches large and has a 1920 x 869 pixels resolution.

 {{< sitefiguresized thumb="models/volkswagen/id.4/id.4_gtx_4motion/screens_1_st.jpg" title="Volkswagen ID.4 GTX 4MOTION" width="3000" height="2000"  >}}